Meet our alumni from India

 Industry partner: Hindustan Petroleum Corporation Limited (HPCL), Weslake Engine Design and Manufacture (UK)

-The project provides a practical insight into the feasibility of liquid-NH3/H2 stratification as sustainable fuel options for next-generation engines, aiding in the development of cleaner and more efficient transportation solutions.
-Through performing a detailed energy-exergy analyses to quantify the efficiency gains and environmental impact of utilising these blends in split-cycle and reactivity-controlled combustion engines.
+The project provided a practical insight into the feasibility of liquid-NH3/H2 stratification as sustainable fuel options for next-generation engines, aiding in the development of cleaner and more efficient transportation solutions.
+This was done by performing detailed energy-exergy analyses to quantify the efficiency gains and environmental impact of utilising these blends in split-cycle and reactivity-controlled combustion engines.

 Improving sustainability of present-day manure based biogas digesters through biochar addition